 - conversion of the predictions into power output estimates at each of the downstream turbine locations.

 These tasks are completed in less than five minutes using a proven, environmentally hardened, turn-key product that can be installed and operating at remote locations within one day of delivery to site.

 Similarly, the neural and linear network forecasters involve significant technical innovation including the use of advanced computational and predictive software that allows forecasts to be generated without the cost of installing and operating additional hardware at wind farms.

-The new technologies will improve the accuracy of dispatch forecasts by resolving shortfalls with the current methodology, which it is destined to fail at critical times.
+The new technologies as a result of the Aeolius Wind Forecasting Project will improve the accuracy of dispatch forecasts by resolving shortfalls with the current methodology, which it is destined to fail at critical times.
 For example, when there are significant changes in the upstream flow field behaviour (ramp up/ down events, wind shear, and turbulence).
 The new lidar technology overcomes the flaw by providing “real world” measurements of the energy yield in the upstream flow field at the required spatial and temporal scales.

 Similarly, the Neural Network technology will:

 - reduce barriers to renewable energy uptake by allowing the power system to incorporate greater capacity of wind generation while staying within stable grid frequency limits